November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 • Payout threshold: Set a sensible minimum (for example, $50) to avoid administrative churn.

-• Prohibited behaviors: Be explicit about restricted actions (for example, bidding on your branded keywords).
+• Prohibited behaviors: Be explicit about restricted actions such as bidding on your branded keywords.

 Clarity and fairness build trust and reduce disputes.